 Allow your ‘story’ or outdated concepts to ‘go’ with the exhale.

-For more information about Pranayam (breath and energy practices) the ‘How To Breathe’ course book and DVD series, please visit Matt’s website below.
+For more information about Pranayam (breath and energy practices) the ‘How To Breathe’ course book and DVD series, please visit our shop page.

 Matt Gluck embodied Pranasana Yoga as a way to enjoy and share life with others of like minded heart.
 Matt is a British Wheel of Yoga and Life Centre qualified teacher and mentor, helping yoga teachers in training.
-He has been teaching Chinese martial arts, (including Tai Chi Qi Gong) and Hatha Yoga for twenty two years.
+He has been teaching Chinese martial arts, (including Tai Chi, Qi Gong & Nei Gong) since 1989 and Hatha Yoga since 1996.

-Matt teaches in classes and mentors privately in Hertfordshire and London.
+From 2021 Matt now teaches in classes online and mentors privately in Hertfordshire and London.
 He runs workshops and retreats every few months.
 Most of his free time is given to sharing and discovering the yogic way with friends, day by day and moment by moment.